List of The Big Bang Theory franchise characters: Mrs. Wolowitz

-Mrs Debbie Melvina Wolowitz (voiced by Carol Ann Susi) is Howard's over-protective, controlling, belittling, but loving and caring stereotypical Jewish mother.
+Mrs. Debbie Melvina Wolowitz (voiced by Carol Ann Susi) is Howard's over-protective, controlling, belittling, but loving and caring stereotypical Jewish mother.
 The character is not shown on-screen with only two exceptions: secondly in one episode in season six where her body but not her face is briefly shown, and firstly in the Season 5 finale where she can be seen, albeit barely, in the Google Earth satellite picture taken during Howard and Bernadette's wedding.
 Mrs. Wolowitz's raspy voice is heard usually in scenes at her house, where Howard also lives.
 She always talks to Howard by yelling at him from another room, which results in awkward conversations with Howard having to respond by yelling back at her.
 She seems to be oblivious to Howard's work as an engineer and treats him as though he is still a child.
 She is a master at Wheel of Fortune and guessing answers at game shows.
 She frequently refers to Leonard, Sheldon, and Raj as Howard's "little friends" (as in, "I made some cookies and Hawaiian Punch for you and your little friends!") and often refers to Caltech as a "school".
 She puts on a brave face for Howard, but she does open up to Sheldon while dress shopping that she is lonely and upset over her current weight.
 Due to the death of her actress, Mrs. Wolowitz character is retired with the fact that she died in her sleep while visiting family.
 Her death hit her son hard, though he is comforted by his friends.
-It is later revealed the gang were devastated too and paid tribute to her while reminiscing about what they loved about her around the table while eating.
+It is later revealed the gang was devastated too and paid tribute to her while reminiscing about what they loved about her around the table while eating.
 Her voice is heard in later episodes in flashbacks, using voice clips already recorded.